TorbenJakobsen/run_sap_as_a_container/README.rst

 Note: You need to include a tag as :code:`:latest` is not supported.

-| This will take a *long* while as it will download ????
+This will take a *long* while as it will download ~56GB.
-| You should check your power settings so your workstation does not go to hibernate mode.
+If you are on a slow connection, you should check your power settings so your workstation does not go to hibernate mode.
-|

 .. image:: ./media/docker_pull.png

 If you see "disk quota exceeded"

 .. image:: ./media/disk_quota_exceeded.png
+  :align: left
+  :width: 640 px

 .. image:: ./media/ct_tile.png
   :align: left